 Students considering a leave of absence should consult with their academic advisor.
-To apply for a leave of absence, the form must be completed.
-Once the student completes the form, including both the reason for the request and the expected duration of the leave, they should submit it to their academic advisor, who will submit it to the University Registrar's Office for processing.
+To apply for a leave of absence, the Change of Status form must be completed.
+Once the student completes the form, including both the reason for the request and the expected duration of the leave, they should submit it to their academic advisor, who will submit it to the Registrar's Office for processing.

-Students may request a leave for up to a maximum of three semesters, including the summer semester (one academic year).
+Students may request a leave for up to a maximum of two semesters (one academic year).
 Only one leave is typically approved during a degree program.
 Scholarships are typically not impacted if the student is on an approved leave of absence and is expected to return within one academic year.